Battle of the Yarmuk: Aftermath

 Immediately after the operation was over, Khalid and his mobile guard moved north to pursue the retreating Byzantine soldiers and found them near Damascus and attacked.
 Vahan, who had escaped the fate of most of his men at Yarmuk, was probably killed in the ensuing fighting.
 Khalid then entered Damascus, where he was welcomed by the local residents, thus recapturing the city.

 When news of the disaster reached Heraclius at Antioch, the emperor was devastated and enraged.
 He blamed his wrongdoings for the loss, primarily referring to his incestuous marriage to his niece Martina.

 He would have tried to reconquer the province if he had the resources but now had neither the men nor the money to defend the province any more.
 Instead, he retreated to the cathedral of Antioch, where he observed a solemn service of intercession.
 He summoned a meeting of his advisers at the cathedral and scrutinized the situation.
 He was told almost unanimously and accepted the fact that the defeat was God's decision and a result of the sins of the people of the land, including him.
 Heraclius took to the sea on a ship to Constantinople in the night.

 His ship supposedly set sail, and he bade a last farewell to Syria,:Farewell, a long farewell to Syria, my fair province.
 Thou art an infidel's (enemy's) now.
 Peace be with you, O Syria—what a beautiful land you will be for the enemy's hands.'Heraclius abandoned Syria with the holy relic of the True Cross, which was, along with other relics held at Jerusalem, secretly boarded on ship by Sophronius, Patriarch of Jerusalem, just to protect it from the invading Arabs.
 It is said that he had a fear of water, and a pontoon bridge was made for Heraclius to cross the Bosphorus to Constantinople.
 After abandoning Syria, he began to concentrate on his remaining forces for the defence of Anatolia and Egypt instead.
 Byzantine Armenia fell to the Muslims in 638–39, and Heraclius created a buffer zone in central Anatolia by ordering all the forts east of Tarsus to be evacuated.

-In 639–642 the Muslims, led by Amr ibn al-A'as, who had commanded the right flank of the Rashidun army at Yarmuk, invaded and captured Byzantine Egypt.
+In 639–642 the Muslims, led by Amr ibn al-As, who had commanded the right flank of the Rashidun army at Yarmuk, invaded and captured Byzantine Egypt.